ahmedhamila/YP-Challenge-Mission-Artemis/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to propose a HAAS system that provides solutions or fascilitates the Artemis mission's astronauts day to day tasks.
+The purpose of this project is to propose a HAAS system that provides solutions that facilitates the Artemis mission's astronauts day to day tasks.

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out

-### Methods Used
-* Inferential Statistics
-* Machine Learning
-* Data Visualization
-* Predictive Modeling
-* etc.

 ### Technologies
-* R
-* Python
-* D3
-* PostGres, MySql
-* Pandas, jupyter
-* HTML
+* Bio-Monitor
-* JavaScript
+* MobiPV
+* Piezo in Automotive Tires
-* etc.
+* Project power shoe

-## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)

-## Needs of this project

-- frontend developers
-- data exploration/descriptive statistics
-- data processing/cleaning
-- statistical modeling
-- writeup/reporting
-- etc. (be as specific as possible)

 ## Getting Started